 How to Make Green Thai Curry

 This recipe for Thai green chicken curry comes together quickly and easily, but tastes like it simmered for hours on the stovetop!
-It’s one of my favorite authentic Thai green curry recipes!
+It’s my favorite authentic Thai green curry recipes!
+I’ve had readers tell me it tastes like a dish they’d get in Thailand.

 Here’s how the Thai green curry is made:

-- Sauté the onion over medium-high heat in a large skillet until softened.
+- Sauté the onion over medium-high heat in a large skillet or pot until softened.

 - Add the diced chicken to the skillet and cook until done.